-• Financial aid and scholarships: Students with demonstrated financial need are encouraged to apply for a Study Away Scholarship at the same time they apply for these programs.
+- Financial aid and scholarships: Students with demonstrated financial need are encouraged to apply for a Study Away Scholarship at the same time they apply for these programs.
 To be eligible, you must have a FAFSA on file.
-Hollingsworth, Townes, and Duke Scholars can also apply their one-time \$2,000 stipend to study away programs.
+Hollingsworth, Townes, and Duke Scholars can also apply their one-time \$2000 stipend to study away programs. - Credit: May Experience study away programs carry two credits.
+Faculty-led Summer programs vary in credits.